katzur/match-it/README.md

 * FIXED: JavaScript issue with bug causing the break in the game logic, once additional clicks were made before previous cards were covered again.
 Possible to fix by locking the board in function unflipCards:
 `function unflipCards() { lockBoard = true; setTimeout(() => { firstCard.classList.remove('flip'); secondCard.classList.remove('flip'); resetBoard(); }, 1100); }`

+## Testing User Stories
+By using the user stories I managed to implement new features of the game.
+I tested them to see if I managed to achieve them.
+I asked other users to test the page and asked them about their experience to compare with the achieved results.

+The results of this test can be found here: [User Story Test Results](https://drive.google.com/file/d/1ze4g_SOvJdjnZyWpclAPzftSswscrqaF/view?usp=sharing)

 # Deployment